-There were signs of dwarf mistletoe and Rocky Mountain Pine beetle noted on the property at the time of the inspection.
+There were no significant signs of insect and disease issues noted on the property at the time of the inspection.

 DEFENSIBLE SPACE MANAGEMENT

 There are three defensible space zones to be created around the structure(s) on the site.
 Please note that it is possible that one or more of these zones will cross over the subject property onto adjacent properties.
 Property boundaries must be respected; mitigation work is not required beyond immediate boundaries.
 However, landowners are encouraged to contact and work with neighbors if property lines limit the ability to mitigate within the prescribed area.
 Defensible space is a benefit, not only to the individual but also to the community as a whole.